kubernetes/community/keps/sig-network/0030-nodelocal-dns-cache.md

 ## Alternatives [optional]

-The listen ip address for the dns cache could be a link-local ip address, if there is a reliable way to reserve a link-local subnet.
-This will still require iptables rules for connectivity, in order to skip conntrack.
+* The listen ip address for the dns cache could be a service ip.
+This ip address is obtained by creating a nodelocaldns service, with same endpoints as the clusterDNS service.
+Using the same endpoints as clusterDNS helps reduce DNS downtime in case of upgrades/restart.
+When no other special handling is provided, queries to the nodelocaldns ip will be served by kube-dns/CoreDNS pods.
+Kubelet takes the service name as an argument `--cluster-dns-svc=<namespace>/<svc name>`, looks up the ip address and populates pods' resolv.conf with this value instead of clusterDNS.
+This approach works only for iptables mode of kube-proxy.
+This is because kube-proxy creates a dummy interface bound to all service IPs in ipvs mode and ipvs rules are added to load-balance between endpoints.
+The packet seems to get dropped if there are no endpoints.
+If there are endpoints, adding iptables rules does not bypass the ipvs loadbalancing rules.

+* A nodelocaldns service can be created with a hard requirement of same-node endpoint, once we have [this](https://github.com/kubernetes/community/pull/2846) supported.
+All the pods in the nodelocaldns daemonset will be endpoints, the one running locally will be selected. iptables rules to NOTRACK connections can still be added, in order to skip DNAT in the iptables kube-proxy implementation.

-Instead of just a dns-cache, a full-fledged kube-dns instance can be run on all nodes.
+* Instead of just a dns-cache, a full-fledged kube-dns instance can be run on all nodes.
 This will consume much more resources since each instance will also watch Services and Endpoints.